In order to bring you the best organic produce, some ingredients may differ from those depicted.

 White bean salad with roasted cabbage, chimichurri, and soft-cooked eggs

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegetarian, Diabetes-Friendly, Carb-Conscious, <600 Calories
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegetarian, Diabetes-Friendly, Carb-Conscious, No Added Sugar, <600 Calories

-Searing cabbage is one of our favorite ways to transform the humble brassica into a center-plate crowd-pleaser.
-And pairing it with bold chimichurri, soft-cooked egg, and white bean salad?
+Roasting cabbage is one of our favorite ways to transform the humble brassica into a center-plate crowd-pleaser.
+And pairing it with bold chimichurri, soft-cooked eggs, and white bean salad?
 Well, that turns this meal into an event.

 In your bag

 - 2 organic eggs

 - 1 wedge organic green or other cabbage (about ¾ pound)

 - 3 ounces organic cremini or other button mushrooms